vasilescur/JARchat/README.md

 #### Frontend - Terminal-based Conversation View (Adam)

 - [x] When starting the app, users can pick `server` or `client`
-- [ ] Server: Program prompts for, parses, and uses a user-specified port
-- [ ] Client: Program prompts for, parses, and uses a user-specified IP address and port
+- [x] Client: Program prompts for, parses, and uses a user-specified IP address
 - [x] Terminal displays a scrolling view of (decrypted) incoming messages as they arrive
 - [x] Program offers a prompt where users can type in messages